Collecting the Marine Scotland salmon and sea trout fishery statistics

 Salmon and sea trout fishery statistics are obtained from returns made in response to an annual questionnaire sent to the proprietors or occupiers of salmon and sea trout fisheries under the provisions of section 64 of the Salmon and Freshwater Fisheries (Consolidation) (Scotland) Act 2003.

-Data is also collated by fishing method.
-All Scottish salmon and sea trout fisheries fall into three broad categories):
+All Scottish salmon and sea trout fisheries fall into three broad categories:

-Fixed Engine - fisheries are generally restricted to the coast where they must be set outside estuary limits.
-Within this category, bag-nets, stake nets and jumper nets operate throughout Scotland.
+- Fixed Engine - fisheries are generally restricted to the coast where they must be set outside estuary limits.
 Poke nets and haaf nets are restricted to the Solway Region where they may be fished on the coast or within estuaries.
 Historically, cruives operated within rivers and were classified as fixed engines.
 No cruives are currently active.

-Net & Coble - fisheries generally operate in estuaries and the lower reaches of rivers.
+- Net and Coble - fisheries generally operate in estuaries and the lower reaches of rivers.

-Rod & Line - fisheries comprise recreational angling activities which generally take place within rivers.
+- Rod and Line - fisheries comprise recreational angling activities which generally take place within rivers.

-Currently each fishery is required to provide the numbers and total weights of both wild and farmed multi sea-winter (MSW) and one sea-winter (1SW) salmon, as well as sea trout, caught and retained in each month of the fishing season.
-In addition, rod and line fisheries are currently required to provide the monthly numbers and total weights of those MSW salmon, 1SW salmon and sea trout which were legally caught then released back into the river (catch and release).
+Currently each fishery is required to provide the numbers and total weights of both wild and farmed multi sea-winter (MSW) and one sea-winter (1SW) salmon, as well as sea trout.
+This includes caught and retained fish and those fish caught and released back into the river.
 Data is published as reported.
 No attempt is made to correct for 'grilse error', the mis-classification of fish between 1SW salmon (grilse) and MSW salmon categories.

 Fisheries are also required to provide monthly fishing effort data.
-Net fisheries report the minimum and maximum number of individuals directly employed in fishing operations.
-In addition, fixed engine fisheries report minimum and maximum numbers of traps deployed while net and coble fisheries report the minimum and maximum number of crews that operated.
-In both cases, this latter information is used to derive the median monthly effort data.
-Effort returns from those fixed engine fisheries unique to the Solway (poke and haaf nets) do not yield data that can be easily combined with returns from the more common gear types.
-Data from this region is currently omitted when calculating a national index for fixed engine fishing effort.
+Fixed engine fisheries report minimum and maximum numbers of traps deployed while net and coble fisheries report the minimum and maximum number of crews that operated.
+This information is used to derive the median monthly effort data.
+Netting effort data from the Solway region (haaf and poke nets) is omitted when calculating the national index for fixed engine fishing effort.
 Rod fisheries have reported rod days effort per month since 2019.